LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-22-How-to-Migrate-a-SQL-Server-Database-to-a-Docker-Container-and-Troubleshoot-Read-Only-Issues.md

 _The user accounts and groups on the base OS likely don’t sync up with the user accounts and groups inside the container._

-That never occurred to me so I used one command to display the log and mdf file inside the container:
+That never occurred to me so I used one command to display the log and MDF file inside the container:
 ```
 docker exec contai_Pitcher bash -c 'ls -lan /var/opt/mssql/data/Pitcher8*'
 ```
 This was the output.
 The permissions show it was read-only in the container.
-Looks like Javier's hunch was right!
+It looks like Javier's hunch was right!

 ```
 -rw-r----- 1 501 20 21474836480 Sep 24 14:23 Pitcher8.mdf
 -rw-r----- 1 501 20 1073741824 Sep 24 14:23 Pitcher8_log.ldf
 ```

-It seemed somehow the SQL Server Docker image had assigned the read only permissions by default!
+It seemed somehow the SQL Server Docker image had assigned the read-only permissions by default!

 I fixed that by running these 2 commands which allowed me to finally write to the database: